-Likewise, the Operational Management analyses the changes in the values of assets and liabilities that shall be valued according to the Association's accounting policies.
+Likewise, the Operational Management analyses the changes in the values of assets and liabilities that shall be valued according to the Confederation's accounting policies.
 For fair value disclosure purposes, the Confederation has determined the type of assets and liabilities based on its nature, characteristics and risks and the hierarchy level of fair value.

-Based on the criteria previously described the Operations Management estimates that there are no material differences between the carrying amounts and the Fair value of the financial instruments of the Association at 31 December 2022 and 2021.
+Based on the criteria previously described the Operational Management estimates that there are no material differences between the carrying amounts and the Fair value of the financial instruments of the Confederation as of 31 December 2023 and 2022.